spwg/golink/README.md

 ## Alternatives:

-It seems that `chrome.mdns` isn't a supported API for extensions at the moment per [this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=804945).
+It seems that `chrome.mdns` isn't a supported Google Chrome extension API at the moment per [this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=804945).
 Otherwise it would be nice to do a Chrome extension that could make `go/` resolve to a local server through DNS.
-That way you wouldn't need to start up a new Chrome browser.
+That way you wouldn't need to change /etc/hosts.